A Life for the Tsar: Influences

 In keeping with Glinka's European training, much of A Life for the Tsar was structured according to conventional Italian and French models of the period.
 Nevertheless, several passages in the opera are based on Russian folk songs or folk melodic idioms that become a full part of the musical texture.
+With A Life for the Tsar, Glinka fully intended to "write music in Russian."

+The dramatic nature of the story of Susanin inspired Glinka to develop a new type of recitative style that combined expressiveness, dramatic flexibility, and melodiousness with the intonation of Russian speech.
+This innovation enabled Glinka to set scenes of developing dramatic action to continuous music.

 Most importantly, this opera laid the foundation for the series of Russian nationalistic historical operas continued by works such as Serov's Rogneda, Mussorgsky's Boris Godunov, Rimsky-Korsakov's Maid of Pskov, Tchaikovsky's The Oprichnik or Mazeppa, and Borodin's Prince Igor.